 - Types of traffic: Different traffic patterns pose different challenges and risks to construction and work zone crews.
 In other instances, construction crews may be required to move equipment across the traffic lane.
 In standard flagging operations, our traffic control professionals stay in close verbal and non-verbal contact with other Flagger Force team members, as well as with the construction crew to ensure safe coordination of traffic control.
 When we all work together, we minimize the disruption to traffic and allow roadwork crews enough time to safely and efficiently complete their jobs.

 - Legal requirements and practices: Standards concerning temporary traffic control services can vary from state to state.
 At Flagger Force, we are well-versed in the DOT requirements across the Mid-Atlantic region and can tailor our procedures and signage to all standards and guidelines.
-We set up every flagging operation to ensure it is within legal compliance and meets all safety standards of the traffic control for your specific project.
+We set up our flagging operations to ensure it is within legal compliance and meets all safety standards of the traffic control for your specific project.

 Leading the Way

-We apply our best practices and industry-leading safety and quality approaches to your flagging operation to offer a safe and efficient jobsite.
+We apply our best practices and industry-leading safety and quality approach to your flagging operation to offer a safe and efficient jobsite.
 We minimize the impact of traffic disruptions on local traffic, which in turn keeps the community happier and gives your road construction crews a more positive work atmosphere.

 “The King of Prussia dispatchers have done a great job at providing me consistency on my jobsite this week.
 I appreciate all the hard work.”- Owen Crouse, Foreman, Riggs Distler